maxwellabgit/Databasics-DfOps/README.md

     print('apply lambda solution run time: ' + str(t2))
     print('increase in speed from while loops: ' + str(int((t1 - t2)/t*100)) + '%')

-The same logic within a function applied with *__.apply__* improves processing time by 48%.
+The same logic defined within a function and applied with *__.apply__* improves processing time by 48%.

 ![.apply(lambda x: ) runtime...](https://github.com/maxwellabgit/Databasics-VectorizedOps/blob/main/github111.png)

 ### __We can stil do better!__

 A lot of people stop at apply lambda after the first iteration of performance improvement.
-In reality, there is another faster tool we can use called *__numpy where__*. *__.apply__* is a pandas function writted in Python, but *__numpy where__* is written in C and can perform vectorized operations even faster.
-This operation requires two function calls because *__numpy where__* only takes a single logical statement as its first parameter.
+In reality, there is another faster tool we can use called *__numpy where__*. *__.apply__* is a pandas function writted in Python, but *__numpy where__* is written in C and can perform vectorized operations faster than Python.
+This operation requires two function calls because *__numpy where__* only takes a single logical statement.

     df['newcolumn'] = np.where((df['column']!='Dropout') & (df['othercolumn']>50), 100, df['othercolumn'])
     df['newcolumn'] = np.where((df['column']!='Dropout') & (df['othercolumn']<=50), 0, df['othercolumn'])

-Again, we ensure we are starting with the same data and we use our time function to measure processing time.
+Again, we ensure we are starting with the same dataframe and we use the time module to measure processing time.

     df = df_og
     start = time.time()